unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 An important role of the core Unikraft component is providing support for different platforms and architectures.
 A platform is the virtualization / runtime environment used to run the resulting unikernel image.
-An arhitecture details the CPU and memory specifics that will run the resulting image.
+An architecture details the CPU and memory specifics that will run the resulting image.

 As this is a rather complicated setup, a companion tool ([kraft](https://github.com/unikraft/kraft)) was designed and implemented to provide the interface for configuring, building and running unikernel images based on Unikraft.
 The recommended way of building and running Unikraft is via `kraft`.

 We are going to build the [helloworld](https://github.com/unikraft/app-helloworld) application and the [httpreply](https://github.com/unikraft/app-httpreply) application using `kraft`.
-We'are also going to use the lower-level configuration and build system (based on [Kconfig](https://www.kernel.org/doc/html/latest/kbuild/kconfig-language.html) and Makefile) to get a grasp of how everything works.
+We are also going to use the lower-level configuration and build system (based on [Kconfig](https://www.kernel.org/doc/html/latest/kbuild/kconfig-language.html) and Makefile) to get a grasp of how everything works.
 The lower-level system will be detailed further in session 02: Behind the Scenes.

 ## 00. Manual kraft Installation